theerfan/Q/Floq_challenge.md

 ### How do I take part?

 To submit your team's entry for the Floq Prize, simply open an Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues/)* summarizing your Floq project by 6pm EST on Feb 26.
-Make sure to add the "floq" tag to your submission.
+Make sure to add the "floq" label to your submission.
 Specifically, this issue should contain:

 1. The name of your team (matching the name used on the [QML Challenge](QML_Challenges.md) Scoreboard).
 2. A brief description of your project (1-2 paragraphs).